What is fieldwork?

 Who is required to do fieldwork?

-Fieldwork is required for MS Population Health Informatics students and MPH students in the Health Policy & Management, Epidemiology & Biostatistics, Public Health Nutrition, and Environmental Occupational Health Sciences degree programs.
+Fieldwork is required for MS Population Health Informatics students and MPH students in the Health Policy & Management, Epidemiology & Biostatistics, Public Health Nutrition, and Environmental and Occupational Health Sciences degree programs.
 See our Program of Study Worksheets for fieldwork requirements.